-As per Frost & Sullivan’s latest Enterprise Mobile Services Report Q4 FY 2020-21 (January-March 2021), Airtel is the market leader in the Cellular IoT space holding a 45.5 percent market share, he said.
+As per Frost & Sullivan’s latest Enterprise Mobile Services Report Q4 FY 2020-21 (January-March 2021), he said that Airtel is the market leader in the Cellular IoT space, holding a 45.5 percent market share.

 Airtel IoT is an end-to-end platform with the capability to connect and manage billions of devices and applications in a highly secure and seamless fashion.

 At its core is Airtel’s 5G Ready network that comes with the option to deploy NB-IoT, 4G, or 2G connectivity using Airtel e-SIM technology.
-It also has a flexible set of APIs which allows enterprises to streamline the process of connecting, collecting, and analyzing data through their existing workflow tools with the guarantee of Airtel’s telco-grade security.
+It also has a flexible set of APIs, allowing enterprises to streamline the process of connecting, collecting, and analyzing data through their existing workflow tools with the guarantee of Airtel’s telco-grade security.

 Airtel IoT currently supports over 6 million managed IoT connections, including a range of vertical-specific solutions like industrial asset monitoring, smart metering, and vehicle telematics with an innovative approach to building IoT solutions.

 Airtel Business leverages its pan-India network to provide customers with IoT connectivity irrespective of their size, industry, or location.